qpyu66/qpyu66/README.md

 ### 📕 Latest Blog Posts

-<a href ="https://bsssss.tistory.com/1189"> [AWS]  EC2 메모리 부족 현상 </a> <br><a href ="https://bsssss.tistory.com/1188"> [AWS] Codepipeline The provided role does not have sufficient permissions. </a> <br><a href ="https://bsssss.tistory.com/1178"> [AWS] CodeDeploy Error - The overall deployment failed because too many individual instances failed deployment, too few healthy instances are available for deployment, or some instances in your deployment group are experiencing problems. </a> <br>
+<a href ="https://bsssss.tistory.com/1189"> [AWS]  EC2 메모리 부족 현상 - swap 생성 </a> <br><a href ="https://bsssss.tistory.com/1188"> [AWS] Codepipeline The provided role does not have sufficient permissions. </a> <br><a href ="https://bsssss.tistory.com/1178"> [AWS] CodeDeploy Error - The overall deployment failed because too many individual instances failed deployment, too few healthy instances are available for deployment, or some instances in your deployment group are experiencing problems. </a> <br>